-- Women planning to get pregnant should consider waiting at least 2 months after returning from a Zika infected area before trying to conceive.
+- Women planning to get pregnant should consider waiting at least 2 months after returning from a Zika infected area or after onset of illness due to Zika (whichever is longer) before trying to conceive.
 This recommendation is based on the incubation period of the virus, the duration of the illness, and the time required to clear the virus.
 Speak with your health care provider for more information.

 - Avoid donating blood for 3 weeks after returning from travel to a Zika infected area.
 Although the risk is low, Canadian Blood Services has implemented a 21-day waiting period to prevent possible transmission.